cdslaborg/paramonted/generic/2/_includes/specdram.md

     proposalScale = 2.38 / sqrt(ndim)  ,  in the limit of ndim -> Infinity.

-Multiples of the Gelman scale factors are also acceptable as input and can be specified like the following examples:
+Multiples of the Gelman scale factors are also acceptable as input and can be specified as in the following examples:

 +   `proposalScale = '1'`